yuex/dctcp-replication/README.md

 # DCTCP Replication

 This project is initially created for the replication of DCTCP in 2011.
 NOTE: There are some dirty hacks and hard coding in it.
 My faults.
 In general, it's still very primitive.
-But I think make it public may help someone trying to do some kind of work similar to the replication of DCTCP.
+But I think make it public may help someone on the replication of DCTCP or other similar work.

 # Workflow